How does this medication work? What will it do for me?

-Each metered inhalation from the cap-activated, inhalation driven, dry powder inhaler contains 100 µg mometasone furoate.
+Each metered inhalation from the cap-activated, inhalation driven, dry powder inhaler contains 100 µg of mometasone furoate.
 Nonmedicinal ingredients: lactose anhydrous.

 200 µg/ inhalation

-Each metered inhalation from the cap-activated, inhalation driven, dry powder inhaler contains 200 µg mometasone furoate.
+Each metered inhalation from the cap-activated, inhalation driven, dry powder inhaler contains 200 µg of mometasone furoate.
 Nonmedicinal ingredients: lactose anhydrous.

 400 µg/ inhalation

-Each metered inhalation from the cap-activated, inhalation driven, dry powder inhaler contains 400 µg mometasone furoate.
+Each metered inhalation from the cap-activated, inhalation driven, dry powder inhaler contains 400 µg of mometasone furoate.
 Nonmedicinal ingredients: lactose anhydrous.